National Mosque of Kuala Lumpur

 Can I celebrate Christmas or Easter?

 Yes, these are national public holidays.
-Malaysian shopping malls are famous for their extravagant Christmas decorations starting as early as November.
+Malaysian shopping malls are famous for their extravagant Christmas decorations as early as November.

-Is wearing a veil mandatory?
+Is wearing a veil compulsory?

 No, there is no legal obligation for non-Muslim women.
-Many Muslim Malaysian women wear the "tudung," but it is a personal and cultural choice.
+Many Malaysian Muslim women wear the "tudung", but it is a personal and cultural choice.

 How can I find specific places of worship?

-Check our dedicated guide: Places of worship and spirituality.
+See our dedicated guide: Places of worship and spirituality.

 Expat Experiences